Jayesh Samtani

 Supplementary nutrition.
 Some Virginia berry growers have tried applications of supplementary foliar nutrients on berry plants and have reported increased fruit sweetness and firmness resulting from these foliar applications.
 There is limited research done in this area on berry crops.
 Our initial research has shown that for both strawberries and blackberries, there is no added advantage to applying supplementary nutrients over those plots that receive standard fertilizer recommendation doses.

 My research pursuits broadly overlap with my extension focus.
 Additionally, I provide information on small fruit production to home and community gardeners particularly those living in geographic areas identified as food deserts.
-I also maintain a small fruit extension resource page https://ext.vt.edu/small-fruit.html and have recently initiated a facebook/twitter feed that can be searched by typing "@VTBerryBITES".
+I also maintain a small fruit extension resource page https://ext.vt.edu/small-fruit.html and can be found on facebook/X/LinkedIn @VTBerryBITES

 Select journal publications